 - City-wide resilience assessment: it aims at helping local organizations such as Red Cross/Crescent branches, local governments, community groups and leaders, identify risk, priorities and entry points for building resilience at the community level that can contribute to overall city-level resilience.

 - Building coalitions for resilience: a guide to build the multi-stakeholder coalitions (local governments, civil society organizations, private sector, academia, community volunteers) needed to address the increasingly complex issues facing urban areas and pursue locally developed solutions for resilience and climate change adaptation.

 - Designing solutions for urban community resilience: this toolkit offers a methodology to co-design viable, inclusive and sustainable community resilience solutions.

-- Urban Action Kit: it is a quick start, low-cost, do-it-yourself guide to urban resilience to support local actors to undertake urban resilience activities in their urban communities so as build social cohesion, improve livelihoods, and make cities more livable.
+The Urban Action Kit is a quick start, low-cost, do-it-yourself guide to urban resilience.
+It supports local actors to undertake urban resilience activities in their urban communities so as build social cohesion, improve livelihoods, and make cities more livable.

 - Thinking urban in the context of Covid-19, Global Disaster Preparedness Centre website

 - Country level dialogue on localization Resource Kit.
 It contains a series of guidance notes covering the main themes/components of localisation: (1) partnership; (2) financing; (3) capacity strengthening; (4) coordination; (5) gender and; (6) donors and intermediaries arrangements.